 As the sun sets, make sure you get to Mount Bonnell to get a 360-degree view of the entire city.
 This is an absolute must-see and arguably the most famous thing to do in Austin.
 However, if you’re into bats, you can also get to Congress Bridge and see thousands of bats fly out at dusk.

 For an early night, walk along the bridge to South Congress and check out some live music at Continental Club or salsa the night away at Guero’s Taco Bar.

-The most infamous street for nightlife is 6th street.
-6th street is split into 3 parts: West 6th, Dirty 6th, and East 6th.
-East 6th is where you’ll feel like you’re back in high school crashing someone’s house party.
-You’ll be dancing to 90’s jams in someone’s living room or converted garage.
+The most infamous street for nightlife is 6th street which is split into 3 parts: West 6th, Dirty 6th, and East 6th.
+East 6th is where you’ll feel like you’re back in high school crashing someone’s house party and ARRIVE Austin is a great place to stay in this area (check below for more info).
+You’ll be dancing to the ’90s jams in someone’s living room or converted garage.
 Walk out to the backyard and chow down on some munchies being served out of a food truck like Chilantros, a Korean-Mexican fusion.
 Try the kimchi fries, you won’t regret it.